Minimum quantum degrees with Maya diagrams: Introduction

-The purpose of the article is to use Maya diagrams to refine a formula by Fulton and Woodward in \cite{FW} for the smallest power of the quantum parameter $q$ that occur in a product of Schubert classes in the (small) quantum cohomology of partial flags.
-The results in this article are combinatorial in the sense that we use Maya diagrams to describe the chains that Fulton and Woodward defined in \cite{FW} (see Proposition \ref{prop:chains}).
-Minimum quantum degrees are also studied in studied in \cites{postnikov:qbruhat, postnikov:affine,Buch,yong, Belkale,Bar,BCLM:EulerChar,ShiflerWithrow}.
+The purpose of the article is to use Maya diagrams to refine a criterion by Fulton and Woodward in \cite{FW} for the smallest powers of the quantum parameter $q$ that occur in a product of Schubert classes in the (small) quantum cohomology of partial flag.
+Using the moment graph, this requires many cases to be checked to find the minimum quantum degree.
+Maya diagrams reduce this process to a single calculation.
+The Maya diagram approach can be thought of as a generalization of removing rim hooks on the Young Tableau in the Grassmannian case presented in \cite{BERTRAM1999728}.
+The results in this article are combinatorial in the sense that we use Maya diagrams to describe the chains in the moment graph that Fulton and Woodward defined in \cite{FW} (see Proposition \ref{prop:chains}).

-Postnikov proved that the minimum quantum degree is unique for $G/B$ in \cite[Corollary 3]{postnikov:qbruhat}.
-This result was later extended to general homogeneous space $G/P$ in \cite{BCLM:EulerChar} using geometric techniques.
-Our approach using Maya diagrams yields a combinatorial proof that the minimal quantum degrees are unique for partial flags.
-We will briefly discuss the utility of Maya diagrams next which are defined in Definition \ref{defn:MayaDiagrams}.
+Furthermore, our approach using Maya diagrams yields a combinatorial proof that the minimal quantum degrees are, in fact, unique for partial flags.
+With geometric techniques, Postnikov proved that the minimum quantum degree is unique for $G/B$ in \cite{postnikov:qbruhat}*{Corollary 3}.
+This result was later extended to the general homogeneous space $G/P$ in \cite{BCLM:EulerChar} also using geometric techniques.
+Minimum quantum degrees are also studied in \cites{postnikov:affine,Buch,yong, Belkale,Bar,ShiflerWithrow}.

-Maya diagrams for partial flags give a manifest characterization of the Bruhat order by slightly modifying a theorem by Proctor in \cite[Theorem 5A]{ProctBO} and stated herein as Proposition \ref{prop:bruhatorder}.
-Furthermore, Maya diagrams provide a good picture to generalize the notion of a rim hook for Grassmannians to partial flags as stated in Definition \ref{defn:genrimhook}.
-With these two key notions, there is a canonical lower bound for the minimal quantum degrees as stated in Lemma \ref{lem:lbmdeg}.
+Maya diagrams for partial flags give a characterization of the Bruhat order by slightly modifying a theorem by Proctor in \cite{ProctBO}*{Theorem 5A} and are stated herein as Proposition \ref{prop:bruhatorder}.
+Furthermore, the notion of generalized rim hooks is defined in Definition \ref{defn:genrimhook}.
+With these two key notions, there is a canonical lower bound for the minimal quantum degrees as stated in the Lemma \ref{lem:lbmdeg}.
 We then show that this lower bound is achieved in Theorem \ref{thm:lowerboundach}.
-Next we begin with preliminaries to state and prove our main results.
+Next, we begin with preliminaries to state and prove our main results.
+We expect analogous results to hold for types B, C, and D. Since the Weyl groups are different for each type, the definition of the Maya diagrams will need to be modified.
+Next, we begin with preliminaries to state and prove our main results.